AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-09-time-is-crazy.md

 ## Floating Dates

 A good example for a floating date is a birthday.
-Lets say your name is Apple Inc and your birthday is 1976-04-01.
+Let's say your name is Apple Inc and your birthday is 1976-04-01.
 Now consider it is 2018-04-01 - your birthday!

 If you are currently in Germany, you are going to celebrate your birthday at: